 Yes, dividend capture takes discipline.
 With the right tools you do not need to spend hours every day.
-We provide high probability predictions and the heavy lifting so you can run a repeatable workflow in minutes.
+We provide high probability recovery forecasts and the heavy lifting so you can run a repeatable workflow in minutes.

 The Core Idea